Curse of 1940: End of the Curse

 The Rangers fell behind 2–0, but trailing 2–1 in the third period, Messier scored a natural hat trick (three straight goals) to make good on his guarantee and force a deciding seventh game.
-The curse threatened again in Game 7 as the Rangers led 1–0 and looked as though they were about to advance to the Cup Finals when New Jersey's Valeri Zelepukin scored with 7.7 seconds remaining in regulation to tie the game, but in the second overtime, Stéphane Matteau scored to give the Rangers the game and the series.
+The curse threatened again in Game 7 as the Rangers led 1–0 and looked as though they were about to advance to the Cup Final when New Jersey's Valeri Zelepukin scored with 7.7 seconds remaining in regulation to tie the game, but in the second overtime, Stéphane Matteau scored to give the Rangers the game and the series.

-The Rangers moved on to the Stanley Cup Finals against the Vancouver Canucks and took a 3–2 lead late in the third period of the deciding seventh game.
+The Rangers moved on to the Stanley Cup Final against the Vancouver Canucks and took a 3–2 lead late in the third period of the deciding seventh game.
 They shot the puck down the length of the ice with seven seconds left.
 Thinking the game was over, the Rangers poured onto the ice in celebration.
 However, the Canucks touched the puck to stop play with 1.1 seconds left in regulation.
 The officials reset the clock to 1.6 seconds and ordered a faceoff in the Rangers' zone.
 Messier and Craig MacTavish conferred and came up with a gambit to ensure the Rangers' win.
 Both of them, deciding that the officials wouldn't call a penalty at such a dramatic moment, committed infractions on the final drop of the puck as first MacTavish, then Messier whacked and cross-checked Vancouver's star forward Pavel Bure.
-As the team celebrated on the ice before the presentation of the Stanley Cup, Ranger fans in the Garden chanted "1940!" as a symbolic end to the curse, but only to begin Canada's longest Finals absence; the Canucks represented Canada's last Finals appearance (as well as the start of a curse where no Canadian teams have won the Stanley Cup) until the Calgary Flames, which lost to the Tampa Bay Lightning, also in seven games.
+As the team celebrated on the ice before the presentation of the Stanley Cup, Ranger fans in the Garden chanted "1940!" as a symbolic end to the curse, only to begin Canada's longest Final absence; the Canucks represented Canada's last Final appearance until the Calgary Flames, which lost to the Tampa Bay Lightning, also in seven games.